Taren Point Bowling Club 1950 – Present

 After many years of hard work by voluntary labour, Number 1 green was completed by June 1954.
 The first Bowls Day was 24th July 1954 when President Mall Wallis rolled the bowl, and the Club was officially open on the 21st July 1956.

 Taren Point continued with its club house on our now half green until the new club house was open on the last Tuesday in November 1968.
 The club continued to operate until there were further renovations in 1990.
-Since then the club has been renovated again in 2000, 2008 and currently has seen a change inside the club.
+Since then the club has been renovated again in 2000, 2008, 2015 and in 2016 has seen a refreshing change inside the club.

 Taren Point Bowling Club has been very successful over many years on the greens.
 They have won State Pennant Flags; many players have won NSW Championships, many NSW representatives and have had Australian representatives and other International players play for Taren Point.